huit/devops-vetting/interrogation.markdown

 2. Whiteboard Question -- Diagram a hypothetical enterprise email system based on Postfix with the following criteria:

    * 50,000 mail users
-   * users will not have direct access to mail servers
    * 5,000 servers using mail services to send mail
    * must provide spam filtering
    * must be scalable and fault-tolerant